floppydisk525/RnanoBot/README.md

 # RnanoBot
-RnanoBot - "aRduino NANO roBOT" motor shield with TB6612 &amp; LSM9DS1TR

 This github repository contains the KiCAD files and supporting documents for an Arduino Nano shield containing a TB6612 motor driver chip and LSM9DS1TR 9DOF IMU.

 The TB6612 circuit was influenced from https://github.com/floppydisk525/BoxBotCtrlBrd, which in turn was influenced from https://github.com/BoxBots/control-board.

-The LSM9DS1TR chip was influenced from spark fun such as https://www.sparkfun.com/products/13944, among other sparkfun projects.
+The LSM9DS1TR chip was influenced from sparkfun projects such as https://www.sparkfun.com/products/13944 and others.

+The repository name RnanoBot comes from "aRduino NANO roBOT" motor shield with TB6612 &amp; LSM9DS1TR
 ### References
 https://learn.sparkfun.com/tutorials/lsm9ds1-breakout-hookup-guide
 https://www.sparkfun.com/products/13944